-In determining Accrued Benefits, the major assumptions adopted were a 2.0% p.a. real investment return over salary inflation.
-This comprised a 5.5% p.a. net of tax investment return assumption and a 3.5% p.a. salary inflation assumption.
+In determining Accrued Benefits, the major assumptions adopted were a -0.9% p.a. real investment return over salary inflation for two years, followed by -1.65%% p.a. real investment return over salary inflation thereafter.
+This comprised a 1.1% p.a. net of tax investment return assumption and a 2.0% p.a. salary inflation assumption for two years, followed by 2.75% p.a. thereafter.